A bit more about the Club

 Beggars Hall added

-In the mid-1990s the Club was offered fishing rights over Beggars Hall Lake in Great Hallingbury; a former trout lake.
-Work started in in the mid-90s but promptly came to a halt with the tragic crash of Korean Air Flight 8509 on 22 December 1999 which landed along what is now the southern end of the lake.
+In 1995 the Club was offered fishing rights over Beggars Hall Lake in Great Hallingbury; a former trout lake.
+Work started in getting it ready for fishing but promptly came to a halt with the tragic crash of Korean Air Flight 8509 on 22 December 1999 which landed along what is now the southern end of the lake.

 https://en.wikipedia.org/wiki/Korean_Air_Cargo_Flight_8509

-After the clean up, the Club got back to work on the lake transforming it into probably our most popular lake.
+After the clean up which took a couple of years, the Club got back to work on the lake transforming it into probably our most popular lake with it reopening in 2002.

 Just like painting the Forth Bridge, the lake is a constant work in progress as the plant life grows and the weather/wear and tear takes its toll on the swims.
-We are now in process of revamping some of the most worn swims but now need to build in to the planning the impact of global warming on water levels which have fluctuated by around 3 feet this year.
+You will have seen over the last couple of seasons a rebuilding of most of the swims as the fluctuating water levels have taken their toll with up to 3 feet of difference between summer and winter.

 And then came 2 more